On today’s front page of the dMarc (internet archive link) web site, we see the message:

-The challenge that Google faces with this acquisition is taking dMarc’s automated advertising platform, and merging it with its adwords system so that Google’s wide range and large number of web advertisers can also advertise on the radio.
+The challenge that Google faces with this acquisition is taking dMarc’s automated advertising platform, and merging it with its AdWords system so that Google’s wide range and a large number of web advertisers can also advertise on the radio.

-The press release also informed us that dMarc will continue to serve the advertisers and clients that it had prior to the acquistion agreement, and that Google would be required to make a number of additional payments over the next three years contingent upon achieving certain milestones towards integrating Google’s services with those of dMarc:
+The press release also informed us that dMarc will continue to serve the advertisers and clients that it had before the acquisition agreement and that Google would be required to make any additional payments over the next three years contingent upon achieving certain milestones towards integrating Google’s services with those of dMarc:

 Under the terms of the merger agreement, Google will acquire all of the outstanding equity interests in dMarc, a privately held company, for total up-front consideration of $102 million in cash.
-In addition, Google will be obligated to make additional contingent cash payments from time to time if certain product integration, net revenue and advertising inventory targets are met over the next three years.
+Besides, Google will be obligated to make additional contingent cash payments from time to time if certain product integration, net revenue, and advertising inventory targets are met over the next three years.
 The maximum amount of potential contingent payments is $1.136 billion over the next three years.

 The potential payout seems like it could be substantial.
 The stock standard language that comes from Google when they talk to investors is that they “will not go into a market were they donâ€™t have an innovative edge.”
 In their presentation at the Goldman Sachs Seventh Annual Internet Conference in May, Eric Schmidt noted in regards to dMarc that “They are working on tools, and on building an advertiser base, so that they can launch later this year.”